MediaWorks TV sell-off: News boss Hal Crawford quits

 • Anatomy of a MediaWorks disaster

-The departure is being announced internally to MediaWorks staff today.
+The departure was announced to MediaWorks staff today.

-Crawford first joined MediaWorks as the head of news in 2016, following the departure of Mark Jennings.

-He was appointed by former MediaWorks chief executive Mark Weldon and given a broad remit to improve the MediaWorks' online news offering.

-Under his leadership, the Newshub brand has grown substantially but this hasn't been enough to ward off pressures elsewhere in the business.

-"This newsroom is very dear to me and very dear to New Zealand," said Crawford.
+"This newsroom is very dear to me and very dear to New Zealand," Crawford said.

 "It's a special place and very hard to walk away from.
 I have felt supported by a very fine group of people from the moment I walked in in 2016, and together we have achieved a lot and told some very important stories."